Home EV charger installation requirements in the UK

 An EV charging station that complies with new regulations

-You must ensure the home charger you are getting installed complies with The Electric Vehicles (Smart Charge Points) Regulations 2021.
-The electric car charging port must also have an RCD built into the unit and meet the applicable minimum IP ratings set out in BS EN 61851-1:2019 and BS 7671:2018.
+The home charger you are getting installed must comply with The Electric Vehicles (Smart Charge Points) Regulations 2021.
+Additionally, the electric car charging port must also have an RCD built into the unit and meet the applicable minimum IP ratings set out in BS EN 61851-1:2019 and BS 7671:2018.

-Our market-leading chargers comply with all regulations, giving you complete peace of mind.
+Our market-leading chargers comply with all home EV charger installation regulations, giving you complete peace of mind.

 Building regulations & electrical safety standards

-Several safety standards are set out by the Office for Zero Emission Vehicles (OZEV), which your installer must comply with.
+Several safety standards are set out by the Office for Zero Emission Vehicles (OZEV).
+Your installer must comply with these standards.

-Here are the requirements for installing EV charging points at home:
+Here are the current requirements for installing EV charging points at home:

 • BS EN 61851